ivansmith7795/clothing-style-classifier/README.md

 ## naive_bayes_predict.py

-Now that we have the model created (models/nb_fit1) from our previous script (naive_bayes_train.py), the naive_bayes_predict.py script can be used to make predictions on unseen examlples to determine the style of clothing from the other features:
+Now that we have the model created (models/nb_fit1) from our previous script (naive_bayes_train.py), the naive_bayes_predict.py script can be used to make predictions on unseen examples to determine the style of clothing from the other features:

 ```python
 #First, initialize the H2O agent and load the unlabeled samples